groupserver/gs.group.list.sender/README.rst

 Headers
 =======

 Some headers are added_, while others are modified_.
+An email message is processed by the ``gs.group.list.sender.modify_headers`` function.

 Added
 -----